Suikoden II: Plot

-After liberating a ruined castle on the lake shore from the vampire Neclord, the group uses the castle as a new base to build their forces against Highland.
-Leknaat, the magician and True Rune bearer from the original Suikoden who oversees fate, appears and tells Riou that he has been chosen to gather the 108 Stars of Destiny to alter the fate the True Runes impose on the world.
-Riou and the recruited Stars of Destiny work to rally the remaining City-States under the banner of the New State Army.
+The group drives the vampire Neclord out of Victor's ruined hometown of North Window, then uses the castle as a new base to build their forces against Highland.
+With the help of Apple, student of the fallen strategist Mathiu, they recruit a brilliant merchant named Shu as their chief strategist; Shu and Apple are both surprised to learn that Leon Silverberg, last surviving relative of Mathiu and the fallen rebel leader Odessa, is now helping Highland.
+Leknaat, the magician and True Rune bearer from the original Suikoden who oversees fate, tells Riou that he has been chosen to gather the 108 Stars of Destiny to alter the fate the True Runes impose on the world.
+Riou and the recruited Stars of Destiny work to rally the remaining City-States under the banner of the New State Army, forming alliances with Two River and the Toran Republic (the setting of the first game).
+Gordeau, leader of the Knightdom of Matilda, refuses to join the alliance, but many of the knights under his command defect to Riou's cause.
+While attempting to protect the university town of Greenhill, Riou is shocked to see Jowy in command of Highland forces under Luca Blight.

-During this time, it is learned that Jowy had made a deal with Luca Blight while captured to be allowed to assist Highland in defeating the City-States, in exchange for helping Luca achieve his personal ambitions.
-Jowy rises through the ranks of the Highland army after capturing Greenhill without even a battle, marries Luca's sister Princess Jillia, and plots with Luca to murder the King of Highland.
+After capturing Greenhill without a battle, Jowy rises through the ranks of the Highland army, marrying Luca's sister Princess Jillia and plotting with Luca to assassinate the King of Highland.
 However, Jowy reveals to some trusted lieutenants within the Highland army that his support for Luca is a ruse, that he believes Luca's insanity and cruelty are a threat to both Highland and Jowston, and he intends to betray Luca after building his own base of support.
-After becoming King of Highland, Luca launches an attack against the New State Army.
+After poisoning his father and becoming King of Highland, Luca sacrifices the entire population of Muse in a mysterious ritual, then launches an attack against the New State Army.
 Jowy uses the pending attack to betray Luca by warning the New State Army and giving Riou information on Luca's whereabouts.
-Riou and the New State Army ambush Luca and he is killed.
+Riou and the New State Army ambush Luca and kill him after a lengthy struggle.
 Jowy then becomes king of Highland through his marriage to Jillia.